Frequently Asked Questions

 Please visit this page for a list of restricted and prohibited items.

 International shipments are subject to the restrictions imposed by the particular destination countries.
 Restrictions are usually placed on alcoholic drinks, tobacco products, drugs and fuel.

 The sender is responsible for the contents of the parcel and should always check with the customs office at the designated country to ensure that the particular goods being sent are allowed for import.

 We suggest complying with the list of restricted items in packages.
 Goods that aren't restricted from shipping but are on the limited responsibility list can be shipped.
-However, the Customer will have no reimbursement rights should damages occur.
+However, the Customer will have no reimbursement rights should damages occur on these.
 We recommend taking out protection cover on the shipment by adding the value of the contents to the "PROTECTION" field when pulling a quote.